JayCrlt/GitHub_Tutorial/Git+R.md

 ❌ From now on, you will never ever open a single R script and lose it due to your disorganized workplace.\
 ✅ In the upper side of your window, go to File > New Project > Version Control.

-If you are a good practicer, you will have this window:\
+If you are a good practicer, you will get this window opened:\
 ![alt text](https://experimentalbehaviour.files.wordpress.com/2018/01/screenshot6.png?w=578)

 Here you will get two options: